-Making a list of these endings is not an easy thing.
+Making a list for the endings showing the French noun genders is not an easy thing.
 There are so many exceptions that I’m pretty sure you can always find words that don’t fit.
-So take it with a grain of salt.
+So take this list with a grain of salt.

-New words, often coming from English, new technologies, ending in “ing” and “isme” are usually masculine.
+- New words, often coming from English, like new technologies, ending in “ing” and “isme” are usually masculine.

 Now, here are some common endings that are typically masculine.
 Unfortunately, they also come with exceptions…

-- ège, for exemple le manège (merry go round), un arpège (arpagio)
+- Ège, for example le manège (merry go round), un arpège (arpagio)

 An exception is La Norvège (Norway)